enisdenjo/graphql-ws/docs/interfaces/use_ws.extra.md

 • `Readonly` **request**: *IncomingMessage*

-The initial HTTP request before the actual socket and connection is established.
+The initial HTTP upgrade request before the actual socket and connection is established.

 ___